RPS-420: Pengorbitan-1

 The RX-420 was entirely built using local materials.

 LAPAN carried out a stationary test on RX-420 on 23 December 2008 in Tarogong, West Java.
 The RX-420 missile was tested at the launching station Cilauteureun, Pameungpeuk District, Garut regency, West Java.

 The LAPAN RX-420 is the test bed for the entirely indigenously developed satellite launch vehicle.
-RX-420 is suitable for launch of micro-satellites (50 kg or less) and nano-satellites (5 kg or less) currently in co-development with Technical University of Berlin.
+RX-420 is suitable for launch of micro-satellites (50 kg or less) and nano-satellites (5 kg or less) currently in co-development with Technische Universität Berlin.

 The rocket launching plan will be extended in 2010 by launching combined RX-420-420 and in 2011 for combined RX-420-420 – 320 and SOB 420.

 Pengorbitan-2

 The five-stage Pengorbitan-2, or RX-420 Plus and RX-520, will launch a 50 kg payload to Low Earth orbit.

 At planning stage are the RX-420 with multiple customizable configuration boosters and the planned 52 cm RX-520.
 The RX-520 is predicted to be able to launch 100 kg+ payload into orbit.
 This large rocket is intended to be fueled by high-pressure liquid.
 Hydrogen peroxide and various hydrocarbons are under evaluation.
 Addition of RX-420 boosters to the RX-520 is calculated to increase lifting capacity to 500 kg+ payload, although if too expensive, the proven Russian Soyuz and Energia will likely be employed.

 RX-520 consists of one RX-420 and two boosters of RX-420 in stage-1, one RX-420 in stage-2, one RX-420 in stage-3 and as a payload launcher one RX-320 in stage-4.

 At 11 November 2010, LAPAN spokesman said the RX-550 rocket would undergo a static test in December this year and a flight test in 2012.
 The rocket will consist of four stages, will be part of an RPS-01 rocket to put a satellite in orbit.